space-physics/lowtran/README.rst

     :alt: "Lowtran7 Horizontal Path transmittance"
     :scale: 25 %

-In these examples, you can write to HDF5 with the ``-o`` option.

-As usual, if you have unused dimesions, use `.squeeze()` on the output array.

 Notes
 =====
 `LOWTRAN7 User manual <http://www.dtic.mil/dtic/tr/fulltext/u2/a206773.pdf>`_ -- you may refer to this to understand what parameters I've set to default.
 Currently I don't have any aerosols enabled for example, though it's trivial to add.